 - Line a square 9x9 baking pan with foil, leaving the ends overlapping the edges so you can lift the toffee out when it has set for easier cutting.

-- Put the butter and sugar in a heavy saucepan.
-Bring to a boil over medium heat, stirring constantly.
+- Put the butter, sugar, corn syrup and water in a heavy saucepan.
+Bring to a boil over medium heat, stirring constantly to dissolve the sugar.

-- Gently boil the mixture, stirring almost constantly, until it darkens in color and reaches 285F on a candy thermometer.
+- Gently boil the mixture, stirring constantly, until it darkens in color and reaches 300F on a candy thermometer.

 - Remove from the heat and stir in the chopped walnuts.
 Pour the hot candy into the prepared pan, smoothing out with a spatula.
 Be very careful as this is very hot.